moiseevigor/moiseevigor.github.io/_posts/2026-05-05-geometry-of-seeing-maxwell-strata.md

 where $K(k^2)$ is the complete elliptic integral of the first kind and $\omega_0$ is the linearised pendulum frequency (equal to $1$ in the unit-energy normalisation, so
 $t_{\mathrm{MAX}}^1 = 4K(k^2)$ in arc length).
 This is the <em>same</em> $4K(k^2)$ that set
-the curvature's spatial period in Part 2 — now reappearing as a <em>time</em>: the first instant a geodesic ties with its mirror twin.
+the curvature's spatial period in Part&nbsp;2 — now reappearing as a <em>time</em>: the first instant a geodesic ties with its mirror twin.
 </div>

 The identity is worth pausing on.
-In Part 2, $4K(k^2)$ was a fact about one curve — how far you travel before its curvature pattern repeats.
+In Part&nbsp;2, $4K(k^2)$ was a fact about one curve — how far you travel before its curvature pattern repeats.
 Here it is a fact about *two* curves — how far you travel before a geodesic and its symmetric partner arrive at the same place at the same time.
 The two roles of the elliptic period coincide, and that coincidence is the